 Sex Appealed: was the U.S. Supreme Court Fooled?
 (2005)

 Yield was a finalist in the nonfiction category of Texas' prestigious Violet Crown Award (now the Texas Book Award) of the Texas Writers' League for work published in 2006.
 The finalist recognition was presented to Janice Law in a ceremony in the state capitol building in Austin in 2007, as part of the annual Texas Book Festival.

 Yield also received an Honorable Mention in the 2007 national writing competition sponsored by Public Safety Writers, a literary group of former police officers, firefighters, and EMS.

 The Texas Bar selected Capitol Cat & Watch Dog for the Bar's statewide Law-Related Education program for Texas Teachers.
 Law addressed a statewide teachers conference in Austin.

 Two of her books have been featured on C-Span2 BOOK TV and at major national book festivals where Law was a stage-featured author and spoke on literary panels.

 In 2002, Law and her husband won two Telly Awards statuettes in national competition.
 Tellys are approximately equivalent to an Oscar, but are awarded in the field of creative television advertisements.
 Law and her husband, who had no prior experience as lyricists or composers, won for Best Political Advertisement, music and lyrics; and for Best Jingle, music and lyrics--all original work.

-The National Press Club successively selected three of her books for their annual Book Fair & Author Night gala--one of Washington, D.C.'s major literary events.
+The National Press Club successively selected four of her books for their annual Book Fair & Author Night gala--one of Washington, D.C.'s major literary events.